Dust Dynamics in AGN Winds: A New Mechanism For Multiwavelength AGN Variability: Analytic Expectations Background

 where $C\sim 20$ is a constant defined earlier.

 Again, as $\Lscale/\lambda_{\rm crit}\gg 1$ for the typical values of ($\rhogas/ \grainsizemax$), the dominant modes are always in the long-wavelength regime.
-Also, the regime of the instabilities strictly depends on the geometrical optical depth.
-An environment with $\tau_{\rm geo} \gtrsim 20$ would be sufficient to satisfy the criteria for the ``long-wavelength RDI '' regime.
+Additionally, we note the regime of the instabilities strictly depends on the geometrical optical depth, where an environment with $\tau_{\rm geo} \gtrsim 20$ would be sufficient to satisfy the criteria for the ``long-wavelength RDI '' regime.